lowRISC/opentitan/doc/security/specs/device_life_cycle/_index.md

 This is the default state of the OTP.

-During this state, no functions other than transition to TEST0 are available.
+During this state, no functions other than transition to TEST_UNLOCKED0 are available.

-The token authorizing the transition from RAW to TEST0 is a value that is secret global to all devices.
+The token authorizing the transition from RAW to TEST_UNLOCKED0 is a value that is secret global to all devices.
 This is known as the RAW_UNLOCK token.
     </td>
   </tr>
   <tr>
-    <td>TEST{N}_LOCKED</td>
+    <td>TEST_LOCKED{N}</td>
     <td>OTP</td>
     <td>

-TEST{N}_LOCKED states have identical functionality to RAW state and serve as a way for the Silicon Creator to protect devices in transit.
+TEST_LOCKED{N} states have identical functionality to RAW state and serve as a way for the Silicon Creator to protect devices in transit.

 It is not possible to provision OTP root secrets during this state.
 This is enforced by hardware and is implementation defined.

-To progress from a TEST_LOCKED state to another TEST state, a TEST_UNLOCK token is required.
+To progress from a TEST_LOCKED state to another TEST_UNLOCKED state, a TEST_UNLOCK token is required.
     </td>
   </tr>
   <tr>
-    <td>TEST{N}</td>
+    <td>TEST_UNLOCKED{N}</td>
     <td>OTP</td>
     <td>